 - Bad traffic and air pollution here, because the roads are very busy.

-- Mostly not walking distance from the city center.
+- Out of walking distance from the city center.

-- Less green areas and parks than other areas.
+- Less green areas and parks than other neighborhoods.

 - Many streets are crowded and busy.